kumpan/unikorn/content/startpage/2020-05-20-startpage.md

   and Advanced SEO.
 Read more about how can we help you gain more relevant and converting traffic!
 canonical: https://www.unikorn.se/
-og_image:
+"og_image,":
-  src: ../assets/digital-growth-unikorn.svg
+  src: ../assets/unikorn-youtube.png
-  alt: Digital Growth
+  alt: unikorn
 hero:
   heading: Grow your digital presence online.
   text: We’re your best friend when it comes to helping you find the path to a